-Magaela C. Bethune, M.S., M.P.A. is a Ph.D. candidate (expected graduation May 2018) in the Community Research and Action program in the Department of Human and Organizational Development at Vanderbilt University.
+Magaela C. Bethune, M.S., M.P.A. is a Ph.D. candidate (November 2019) in the Community Research and Action program in the Department of Human and Organizational Development at Vanderbilt University.
 An Augusta, GA native, Magaela earned a Bachelor of Arts degree in Biology, a minor in Africana Studies, and a Master of Public Administration degree from Georgia Southern University.
-Her dissertation research looks at various intersections of race, gender, class, and sexuality, and how these factors mitigate the relationship between media use, adolescent sexual socialization, behavior, health and development.
+Her dissertation research looks at various intersections of race, gender, class, and sexuality at the role of adolescent media use and engagement in the sexual socialization, behaviors, and health of youth and young adults.

 Magaela’s teaching and research interests lie in the following areas: race & health; race, gender, & sexuality; Black studies; digital media & technology; health policy & policy studies; human development & society; and social justice.
-She has taught several courses, including Introduction to Health Policy, Introduction to African American Studies, a Seminar on Black Women in America, Digital Media Activism, and Introduction to Urban Studies in departments from Africana studies to Human & Organizational Development to Urban Studies.
-As an educator, she emphasizes cultivating, facilitating, and partaking in a co-teaching and learning community that is nurtured through knowledge exchange, reflexive praxis, and real-world applications.
+She has taught a range of courses, including Introduction to Health Policy, Introduction to African American Studies, a Seminar on Black Women in America, Digital Media Activism, and Introduction to Urban Studies.
+As a social justice-oriented educator, she emphasizes cultivating, facilitating, and partaking in a co-teaching and learning community that is nurtured through knowledge exchange, reflexive praxis, and real-world applications.
 A convergence of her teaching and research interests are evidenced in a co-edited published book project with Dr. Venus Evans-Winters, entitled (Re)Teaching Trayvon: Education for Racial Justice and Human Freedom.
-In her spare time, she is a bibliophile, foodie, and coaches little league basketball.
+In her spare time, she is a bibliophile, foodie, and coaches little league basketball for her three sons.

 Department of Africana Studies, Adjunct Instructor